 There are several reasons that running might be good for you.
-Some people enjoy the feeling of their heart beating faster and adrenaline coursing through them as they run long distances, while others may find it to be a great stress reliever or mood booster.
+Some people enjoy the feeling of their heart beating faster and adrenaline coursing through them as they run long distances, while others may find it a great stress reliever or mood booster.
 If done correctly (not too fast, not over-exerting yourself), running can help strengthen your heart and lungs, which can be beneficial for several reasons.
 Another reason is that running can help reduce the risk of heart disease, high blood pressure, and high cholesterol.
 It also helps to lower the risk of diabetes in some people.
 If you’re not overweight, there are still plenty more benefits that come with running!
 If you are skinny, running is still perfect for you.
-It can help improve your mood, make you feel better about yourself, reduce stress levels, and even give people a natural high!
-You will feel that you have accomplished something great, and this can be very rewarding.
+It can help improve your mood, make you feel better, reduce stress, and even give people a natural high!
+You will feel that you have accomplished something great, which can be very rewarding.

 Running is also an excellent way to get around too!
-It doesn’t cost any money for you to run or go jogging in the park near your home because it will all come from your own body – which is free!
-So running outdoors vs. running on a treadmill are both pretty equal when figuring out the best option.
+Running or jogging in the park near your home doesn’t cost any money because it will all come from your own body – which is free!
+Running outdoors vs. running on a treadmill is equal when figuring out the best option.

 You should always be cautious when running – no matter what.
-You do not want to push yourself too far, or you could end up injuring yourself, which will put a stop to your running session and can even cause other problems in the long run.
-You must find an exercise regime that is best for both your body AND mind!
+You do not want to push yourself too far, or you could end up injuring yourself, which will stop your running session and can even cause other problems in the long run.
+You must find an exercise regime that is best for your body AND mind!

-Running can be strenuous and take a toll on the body, especially for those who are unconditioned.
-Moreover, running is not beneficial if someone does it incorrectly or too fast of a pace, leading to injuries such as shin pain, joint pain, knee problems, and plantar fasciitis.
-On the other hand, if people do run correctly while practicing good form, it can benefit them in several different ways.
-A few benefits include cardiovascular health, weight management, and control, mental health advantages such as stress relief and increased moods, bone strength, among many more.
+Running is only beneficial if someone does it correctly.
+If you run too fast of a pace, it may lead to injuries such as shin pain, joint pain, knee problems, and plantar fasciitis.
+If running is done correctly while practicing, it can benefit them in several different ways.
+A few benefits include cardiovascular health, weight management and control, mental health advantages such as stress relief and increased moods, and bone strength, among many more.

 While running is an excellent exercise for the body, there are some cons to be aware of if someone chooses to run.
 Some of the cons include injuries.
 It can be boring if someone runs alone or does not have a goal set for themselves, such as improving their running time and speed.
 People who are skinny and never do any physical activity may find that they will gain weight when starting to run because they won’t have enough muscle mass compared to more active individuals.

-As long as someone is active and eats healthy, they should see health benefits even if their body type doesn’t typically show it.
-Overall, running can be a beneficial activity for many people who want to improve themselves physically or mentally by taking up running.
-It does not matter whether you run, walk or do another kind of physical activity, as long as you are active and eat healthily.
+If someone is active and eats healthy, they should see health benefits even if their body type doesn’t typically show it.
+Overall, running can benefit many people who want to improve themselves physically or mentally by taking up running.
+It does not matter whether you run, walk, or do another kind of physical activity as long as you are active and eat healthily.

-If you are running to lose weight, you must ensure that the exercise will be effective for your fitness level and health goals.
-There are several different ways that running can help those who want to lose weight, such as burning calories at a high intensity or getting increased muscle tone, depending on the length of time you are running.
+If you are running to lose weight, you must ensure that the exercise will be effective for your fitness and health goals.
+Several ways are running can help those who want to lose weight, such as burning calories at a high intensity or getting increased muscle tone, depending on the time you are running.

 If you run slower, your workout will be less intense, which means it is not burning as many calories, negating any weight loss benefits.
-It would simply just be called regular exercise rather than cardio-respiratory training with an elevated heart rate.
-When running at a higher rate of speed, you burn more calories per minute, but it is only effective for short periods compared to lower intensity running.
+Regular exercise rather than cardio-respiratory training with an elevated heart rate would be called regular exercise.
+When running at a higher rate of speed, you burn more calories per minute, but it is only effective for short periods compared to lower-intensity running.

-Suppose someone has not been exercising regularly and they begin a slowly increasing workout schedule with intervals of cardio exercises such as running, walking, or biking.
+Suppose someone needs to exercise more regularly and begin a slowly increasing workout schedule with intervals of cardio exercises such as running, walking, or biking.
 In that case, that will benefit their health goals because this will gradually help them enter into a safe and steady environment.

 So if someone is skinny, they should still exercise or go running because it will help develop their health and fight off any disease lurking.
-It also helps with mental clarity and stress management, which can improve one’s overall happiness level.
+It also helps with mental clarity and stress management, improving one’s overall happiness level.
 In addition, being physically active makes us feel good about ourselves and feel solid and robust.

 However, there are many other benefits from participating in marathons than losing weight and getting in shape.

-Racing is an excellent way for people who are not yet runners or even athletes to start running because it involves teamwork with other competitors and the personal challenge of completing a certain distance within an allotted time frame.
-It also provides motivation when someone reaches out for a race bib at sign-up because it means that they have already committed to a goal and training.
-People can also prepare for races by using running bibs which are great motivational tools and making them feel as though they will be more prepared when the time comes.
+Racing is an excellent way for people who have yet to be runners or even athletes to start running because it involves teamwork with other competitors and the personal challenge of completing a certain distance within an allotted time frame.
+It also motivates someone to reach out for a race bib at sign-up because it means they have already committed to a goal and training.
+People can also prepare for races by using running bibs, which are great motivational tools and make them feel as though they will be more prepared when the time comes.